 Readiness assessments also are helpful.
 The insights revealed from assessments like this can be used to convince executives to invest in critical change management activities, such as communication planning and end-user training.

 Change is never easy, but with guidance from change management consultants, like Panorama, you can minimize change resistance.
-We’ll help you prepare for and conduct focus groups, enabling you to understand and address employees’ fears.
-Contact us below for a free consultation.
+We’ll help you prepare for the process and conduct focus groups, enabling you to understand and address employees’ fears.
+Contact us below for a free consultation so you can better understand the stages of focus group discussion.

 Posts You May Like: